• Skip to primary navigation

 • salt—I used fine kosher salt which is less salty than table salt, but by all means, use regular salt, but you may want to use less

-• butter—use unsalted butter, but if you want to use salted, just skip or reduce the salt in the crumble otherwise the topping may be too salty for you.
+• butter—use unsalted butter, but if you want to use salted, just skip or reduce the salt in the crumble, otherwise the topping may be too salty for you.

-See recipe card for quantities.
+Please see the recipe card for the exact ingredients and quantities.

 Instructions